ArtisticIntentionz/AxiomEngine/CONTRIBUTING.md

 2.  **Install All Dependencies (Two-Step Process):**
     Setting up the Axiom Engine is a simple two-step process.

-    **First, install the required Python libraries:**
+    **First, install the project and its dependencies:**
-    This command reads the `requirements.txt` file and installs all the necessary packages.
+    This command reads the `pyproject.toml` file and installs all the necessary packages.
     ```bash
-    pip3 install -r requirements.txt
+    pip3 install -e .
     ```

     **Second, download the specific AI model:**